• Share this on:

 Business-to-business labelling

 Labelling for consumer products is much more detailed.
-If the imported product is destined for the retail channel, product labelling must meet the EU regulation on the provision of food information to consumers.
+If the imported product goes directly to the retail channel, product labelling must comply with the EU regulation on the provision of food information to consumers.
 This regulation relates to nutrition labelling, origin labelling, allergen labelling and minimum font size for mandatory information.
-Cereals containing gluten (such as wheat, barley, and oats), lupin, peanuts, sesame, and soybeans must be marked as allergens.
+Cereals containing gluten (such as wheat, barley and oats), lupin, peanuts, sesame and soybeans must be marked as allergens.

 Tips: